Jan 28, 2020

 Research Projects made possible by philanthropic contributions and earnings from RAND’s endowment and operations support innovative research on issues that are crucial to the policy debate but that reach beyond the boundaries of traditional client funding.
 Recent projects include:

-Special Initiatives funded by private donors help drive critical research in the public interest.
+Special Initiatives funded by philanthropy help drive critical research in the public interest.
 Recent projects include:

 Foundations play an important role in advancing RAND's research agenda.
-Recent projects include:
+Projects include:

 Lectureships established by donors bring leading thinkers to RAND.
 Lectureships include: